ZDiriye/ecs-threat-composer/README.md

 Terraform provisions the AWS infrastructure in `infra/` using a modular setup.

 #### Request flow
-1. User hits `tm.zakariyediriye.com` over HTTPS.
+1. User enters `tm.zakariyediriye.com` in the browser.
-2. Route 53 routes traffic to the Application Load Balancer (ALB).
+2. Route 53 looks up the domain and returns the ALB DNS name.
-3. ALB redirects HTTP to HTTPS and forwards HTTPS traffic to the target group, which routes traffic to the Fargate tasks.
+3. If the request is HTTP, the ALB redirects it to HTTPS.
+4. For HTTPS, the ALB performs the TLS handshake using the ACM cert then forwards the request to the target group which has the task IPs.
-4. ECS/Fargate tasks run the container in private subnets and send logs to CloudWatch.
+5. An ECS service manages tasks running in private subnets.
+The container receives traffic on port 8080 and logs are sent to CloudWatch.

 #### Networking
-- Creates a VPC with public and private subnets across two Availability Zones.
+- Creates a VPC with public and private subnets across 2 Availability Zones.
-- Public subnets have an Internet Gateway route and private subnets route outbound traffic through NAT Gateways.
+- Public subnets route to an Internet Gateway and private subnets use NAT Gateways for outbound access.

 #### Load Balancing and DNS
 - Creates an internet facing ALB with: